 Exchange Rate Evolution

-Since the end of April, when the dollar was at 535 CUP, the Cuban peso has lost 12.1% of its value in just over a month, a pace that, according to elTOQUE, "even surpasses the most pessimistic projections of the Observatory of Currencies and Finance of Cuba (OMFi)," which had estimated a ceiling of 590 CUP by the end of May.
+Since the end of April, when the dollar was at 535 CUP, the Cuban peso has lost 12.1% of its value in just over a month, a rate that, according to elTOQUE, "even exceeds the most pessimistic projections from the Observatory of Currencies and Finances of Cuba (OMFi)," which had estimated a ceiling of 590 CUP by the end of May.

 The gap between the informal market and the official rate only exacerbates the problem.